lvh/async-pep/CONTRIBUTION.rst

 I'm not going to get out from under it anymore, but I'm going to try to turn it into the world's least plausible Ponzi scheme.
-Basically, that means I plan to sucker some of you into helping me write it, and hopefully some of you will do unto others what has been done unto you.
+Basically, that means I plan to sucker you into helping me write it, and then, hopefully, some of you will do unto others what has been done unto you.

 I say "world's least plausible" because Ponzi schemes are supposed to promise you massive riches, and all I promise you is that it won't hurt very much.
 I'm going to try and show you just how easy it is to contribute.
-This is not even something I'm taking credit for -- it's just a Github feature.

 Let's start by intentionally saying something stupid in the PEP.